arambazamba/ng-adv/labs/lab-02/readme.md

 - On the first run select: Convert all components, directives and pipes to standalone

-- On the second run select: Remove unnecessary NgModule classes
+- On the second run select: Bootstrap the application using standalone APIs